 - Prefers to receive requests for specific projects and programs that focus on the following:

 College Access and Persistence, ensuring low-income, at risk students persist academically on a pathway through secondary school and into college with the help of high-quality academic and college bound programs in school or after school;

 Cultural Enrichment, providing youth with equal access to participatory arts education fostering an appreciation of the arts while promoting community engagement through cultural experiences;

 Environmental Education, providing youth with high engagement programs that provide outdoor experiential, wilderness, and environmental science education;

 Vocational Development, providing disadvantaged youth with work-readiness, in-demand skills training, set in workplace-like environments, including internships and paid employment opportunities.

 The foundation does not support medical research, individuals, endowments, events, annual appeals, or religious organizations other than those providing non-sectarian services to the community.

 Rest Year Policy

 The Kimball Foundation seeks to provide both ongoing support for effective nonprofit organizations, and to identify and support new and promising organizations.
-To achieve this goal, the foundation employs the following “rest year” policy: any organization that receives four years of consecutive funding must take a one-year rest before receiving additional support.
+To achieve this goal, the foundation employs the following “rest year” policy: organizations that receive four years of consecutive funding need to take a one-year rest before receiving additional support.